Kia EV5 Review 2026

 Not that the Kia EV5 will only have in-house competition in the family-friendly SUV market, particularly with a growing number of electric alternatives from a whole host of rivals.
 Among prestige models in Kia’s sights are the BMW iX1 and the similarly sharp-suited Volvo EX40.

-Expect the EV5 to undercut those, but be under no illusions that it’ll be inexpensive – good value, yes, but cheap?
-No. We wouldn’t be surprised if the Kia feels like more car for your money than the Ford Explorer, although the recently facelifted Skoda Enyaq will likely prove to be a more spacious choice as should the Renault Scenic E-Tech.
+You can expect the EV5 to undercut those, but it's unlikely to be inexpensive – good value, yes, but cheap?
+No. We wouldn’t be surprised if the Kia feels like more car for your money than the Ford Explorer, although the recently facelifted Skoda Enyaq will likely prove to be a more spacious choice, as should the Renault Scenic E-Tech.

-Underneath the EV5’s perpendicular body is another iteration of the E-GMP platform that’s shared with others in the same manufacturing group including its intriguing-looking Kia EV4 sibling.
-As per that model, the electric motor is mounted at the front powering those wheels, rather than under the boot floor driving the rears, as is the case with the Hyundai Ioniq 5 and Genesis GV60.
+Underneath the EV5’s perpendicular body is another iteration of the E-GMP mechanical platform shared with others in the same manufacturing group including the intriguing-looking Kia EV4.
+As per that model, the EV5's electric motor is mounted at the front powering those wheels, rather than under the boot floor driving the rears, like the Hyundai Ioniq 5 and Genesis GV60.

 This may well pay dividends by allowing Kia to maximise space in the back of the EV5 for people and luggage.
 All-wheel drive models do have a second motor at the back but it's far less powerful – and likely more space efficient – than the front one.